bemarks18/Protozoan_coInfection_gutMicrobiome/README.md

 This is the official github repository for our paper: -insert appropriate link-

-The full pipeline of our microbiome analysis is attached in 'Protozoan_Coinfection_gutMicrobiome.Rmd' and includes:
+The full pipeline of our microbiome analysis is attached in `Protozoan_Coinfection_gutMicrobiome.Rmd` and includes:

 -alpha diversity analysis